Acekorneya/Ark-Survival-Ascended-Server/README.md

 We Also have Ark Servers for people who dont have the requirements to host a full cluster of all the map when they release.

-🎮 Join Our Community Cluster Server: POK-PVE-Community-Cluster
+🎮 Join Our Community Cluster Server:

 - Server Name: POK-PVE-Community-Cluster.